stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ## Textures

+### Overview

+The process of loading a texture consists of the following steps:

+1. Load the native image.

+2. Transform the image to a format and structure supported by Vulkan.

+3. Copy the image data to a staging buffer.

+4. Create a texture on the hardware.

+5. Transition the texture so it is ready for the image.

+6. Copy the staged image data to the texture.

+7. Transition the texture to a layout ready for sampling.

 ### Image Data

 To load image data from the file system we will use the built-in AWT support in the short-term.
 We are likely to want to replace this with a more flexible (and frankly better) implementation at some point in the future, e.g. to support a wider choice of image formats or to use the Android platform (where the AWT package is unavailable).